howerj/cdb/readme.md

-Some of these goals are in conflict, being able to control allocations and having minimal dependencies allow the library to be used in an embedded system, however it means that in order to do very basic things the user has to provide a series of callbacks.
+Some of these goals are in conflict, being able to control allocations and having minimal dependencies allow the library to be used in an embedded system, however it means that in order to do very basic things the user has to provide a series of callbacks thus making the library more complicated to use.

 The callbacks are simple to implement on a hosted system, examples are provided in [main.c][] and [host.c][] in the project repository, but this means the library is not just read to use.

 There are two sets of operations that most users will want to perform; creating a database and reading keys.
 After the callbacks have been provided, to create